A Guide to LED Colour Temperatures

-So as you can see, illumination sources with differently-coloured light are given a Kelvin Rating (K), which can then be read against the Kelvin scale that's usually reserved for physical temperatures.
+As you can see, illumination sources with differently-coloured light are given a Kelvin Rating (K), which can then be read against the Kelvin scale which is usually reserved for physical temperatures.

 This means we'll perceive light sources with high Kelvin ratings of 5000 to 6000K as cool and bright.
 On the other hand, those with a Kelvin rating of 4000K or below will seem warmer and easier on the eye.

-The graphic below illustrates the whereabouts of various types of light on the Kelvin Scale:
+The infographic below illustrates the whereabouts of various types of light on the Kelvin Scale:

 Although the lighting industry hasn’t yet standardised colour temperatures, here at LED Monkey, we refer to them as Warm White, Cool White and Daylight; descriptions which enable our customers to easily distinguish them from one another.